ramasesh/rnn_dynamics/README.md

 ```
 can be used to install the dependencies in an existing VirtualEnv.

+### pip_requirements.txt vs requirements.txt

+Currently, there are both a `pip_requirements.txt` and a `requirements.txt` file
+in the project root directory.
+The `requirements.txt` file was used with
+Docker for cloud job submission, but except for the version of JAX, the two
+files should be identical.
+Either should be fine for installation.

 ## Training

 To train a model, run a command like the following: